Public Service Sick Leave Scheme

 - a further period not exceeding 730 days may be granted in cases where the Chief Medical Officer (CMO) has confirmed that there is a reasonable prospect of return to work.
 Such cases must be directly linked to the critical illness and will normally follow a continuous period of long term sick leave.
 This is subject to six monthly reviews.

-The Critical Illness Protocol sets out the criteria which must be met in order to be granted access to critical illness provisions.
-The key criteria are:
+The Critical Illness Protocol (CIP) sets out the criteria which must be met in order to be granted access to critical illness provisions.

-- 1. The civil servant must be, in the opinion of the CMO, medically unfit to return to his or her current duties or (where practicable) modified duties in the same pay grade;
+(i) The employee is medically unfit to return to his or her current duties or (where practicable) modified duties in the same pay grade

-- 2. The nature of their medical condition must have at least one of the following characteristics:
+(ii) The nature of this medical condition has at least one of the following characteristics:

-b) Chronic progressive illness, with well-established potential to reduce life expectancy 1
+(b) Chronic progressive illness, with well-established potential to reduce life expectancy

-d) In-patient hospital care of two consecutive weeks or greater .
+(d) In-patient or day hospital care of ten consecutive days or greater.

 Frequently Asked Questions (FAQs) in relation to the new Scheme in the Civil Service are available here.